F3 managers discuss 2026 talent pipeline and barriers for female drivers

 Trident’s talent scouting

-“Well, regarding Trident, I don’t want to tell you the most of the names but I can mention one that is already in our family and of course this one is the Palo.
-He’s currently racing with us in the regional and he’s doing a great job.
-He’s currently second in the driver’s team standing and that’s for us, it would be nice to promote him, of course inside in the same family.
+“Well, regarding Trident, I don’t want to tell you most of the names, but I can mention one that is already in our family, and of course, this one is De Palo.
+He’s currently racing with us in the regional, and he’s doing a great job.
+He’s currently second in the driver’s team standing, and that’s for us, it would be nice to promote him, of course, inside the same family.

 “Yeah, so we’ve been quite happy with our FRECA team, so yeah, that’s a natural area to look at, and then you keep an eye on all the different feeder series and identify any talent you can and progress from there really.